 many clients bring our entrées to work or serve them up alongside other meal items at home. you can also add extra entrées, soups, salads, snacks, and desserts to your order. we can create a custom meal plan for you if our packages don't fit your needs.

 what is the nutritional content of Foodflo meals?

 • FloBar snacks are between 250 and 300 calories each.

-Is there a minimum order?
-What about free shipping?
+is there a minimum order? what about shipping?

 A: Eating an alkaline diet and drinking alkaline water promotes reduction in the body’s acidity levels.
 Raw alkaline foods help cleanse the body and are needed to help prevent body toxicity.
 There is significant scientific evidence that cancer cells do not thrive in an alkaline body and that cancer cells shrink when exposed to alkaline body fluids.
 A diet high in alkaline foods could also be labeled as “anti-aging” because it increases your intake of antioxidants.

 Constant consumption of highly acidic food takes a toll on the kidneys, which need to regulate our pH for us.
 These highly acid-forming items – including meat, dairy, cheeses, and refined sugar, as well as nicotine and caffeine – stress the kidneys.
 Eating alkaline foods can be crucial to preventing diabetes and heart disease.

 One very helpful website for clarity on how alkaline foods help us are the pH Miracle Diet websites: